gilcrest/diygoapi/README.md

 }
 ```

+This custom error type is raised using the `E` function from the [domain/errs](https://github.com/gilcrest/go-api-basic/tree/main/domain/errs) package. `errs.E` is taken from Rob Pike's [upspin errors package](https://github.com/upspin/upspin/tree/master/errors) (but has been changed based on my requirements).
+The `errs.E` function call is [variadic](https://en.wikipedia.org/wiki/Variadic) and can take several different types to form the custom `errs.Error` struct.

-Here is a simple example of creating an `error`:
+Here is a simple example of creating an `error` using `errs.E`:

 ```go
 err := errs.E("seems we have an error here")
 ```

- When a string is sent, an error will be created using the `errors.New` function from `github.com/pkg/errors` and added to the `Err` element of the struct, which allows a stacktrace to be generated later on if need be.
+When a string is sent, an error will be created using the `errors.New` function from `github.com/pkg/errors` and added to the `Err` element of the struct, which allows retrieval of the error stacktrace later on.
 In the above example, `User`, `Kind`, `Param` and `Code` would all remain unset.

-You can, of course, choose to set any of the custom error values that you like, for example:
+You can set any of these custom `errs.Error` fields that you like, for example:

 ```go
 func (m *Movie) SetReleased(r string) (*Movie, error) {